joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/09/26/us/politics/republican-debate-watch-time-channel.html?searchResultPosition=8

 **In a Port City Severed From the Sea, Young Sailors Feel Adrift**\
-`With Russian trying to maintain military control of the Black Sea, Odesa is disconnected from its waters — and its history.`\
+`With Russia trying to maintain military control of the Black Sea, Odesa is disconnected from its waters — and its history.`\
 https://nytimes.com/2023/09/26/world/europe/ukraine-russia-war-odesa.html?searchResultPosition=9

 **In Peru, a Fossil-Rich Desert Faces Unruly Development**\